EVORA-project/evora-ontology/models/docs/loginUrl.md

 # Slot: login URL (loginUrl)

-_The URL template that allows to log in if required_
+_The URL template that allows to log in if required._